The Crests: Later career

-On August 4, 2017, J.T.
-Carter came together with a new group of "Crests", consisting of 17-year-old Peter Lemongello, Jr. (son of Peter Lemongello) and tenors Joe Rivera (formerly of Earl Lewis & The Channels) and Luis Mercado of The Fabulaires, to perform in an R&B music festival in Indian Head, Maryland, the following day.
-After only one show, Mercado was replaced by D.R.
-Moyer, who had sung with a number of groups including The Platters, The Dubs, The Paragons and The Jarmels.
-Former Jarmels member Ray Orta was also called in as a fill-in replacement for Joe Rivera.

 On December 12, 2017, J.T.
 Carter's Crests performed at The Paramount Theatre in Asbury Park, New Jersey, along with over 40 other groups from the 1950s and '60s, as part of TJ Lubinsky's new PBS TV Special, "Doo Wop Generations" (part of the "My Music" series).
 The special aired nationally in the US on PBS on March 3, 2018.

 The group was featured singing "The Angels Listened In" on the PBS television broadcast, as well as "Step By Step" listed on the CD/DVD track listing.

 On September 22, 2018, J.T.
 Carter's Crests appeared at The State Theatre in New Brunswick, New Jersey on the first ever "Alan Freed Brooklyn Paramount Reunion Jubilee of Stars."
 Also appearing on the bill were Charlie Thomas & The Drifters, Leon Hughes & The Coasters, The Flamingos, The Chantels, The Belmonts, The Knockouts & Kid Kyle.
 Every group featured one original member who actually played at the Paramount.
 The Crests left the stage with two standing ovations and received global publicity.
 At the end, J.T.
 Carter was presented an award as the last surviving original founding member of The Crests.

-On October 23, 2018, JT Carter announced in an interview on WKHS that he was no longer working with Peter Lemongello, Jr. at the present time, claiming that they had "different interests".
+On October 23, 2018, J.T.
+Carter announced in an interview on WKHS that he was no longer working with Peter Lemongello, Jr. at the present time, claiming that they had "different interests".

 As of 2018, Carter was still performing throughout the US and Canada, appearing with Charlie Thomas and his Drifters on occasion.

 Death of original members

-Patricia Vandross died of complications from diabetes in 1993.
+Patricia Vandross died of complications from diabetes in 1993 when she was 50.

-Harold "Chico" Torres, who had later become a handyman and moved back to New York City, is also deceased.

 Johnny Maestro (born John Peter Mastrangelo, May 7, 1939, Manhattan, New York) lived in Islip, New York, until 2003.
-He died of cancer on March 24, 2010, at his home in Cape Coral, Florida.
-He was 70.
+He died of cancer on March 24, 2010, at his home in Cape Coral, Florida, when he was 70.

-Tommy Gough (born Talmadge E. Gough, October 15, 1939, Sardis, Georgia) died of throat cancer on August 24, 2014, at his home in Flint, Michigan.
-He was 74.
+Tommy Gough (born Talmadge E. Gough, October 15, 1939, Sardis, Georgia) died of throat cancer on August 24, 2014, at his home in Flint, Michigan, when he was 74.

+Harold "Chico" Torres later became a handyman and moved back to New York City.
+He died in Brooklyn on July 18, 2024.

+J.T.
+Carter, the last surviving original member, died on April 5, 2025, at the age of 83.